2227500/Team-Chem-Training-VR-App/README.md

 ##### **Laboratory Room**
 <p align="justify">
 In the laboratory scene, the user conducts the experiment and observes the outcomes.
+Once the user finishes the process user can do the quiz.

 ![alt text](https://github.com/2239356Benadict/Assignment1/blob/main/lab.png)